mensbeam/HTML-DOM/README.md

 #### Properties ####

-*wrapperNode*: A readonly property that returns the wrapper element for the document.
+*wrapperNode*: A readonly property that returns the wrapper document for the document.

 #### MensBeam\HTML\DOM\Inner\Document::getWrapperNode ####